philc/sheetkeys/README.md

 spirit of the Vim text editor.
 It's written by one of the authors of [Vimium](https://github.com/philc/vimium).

+If you are a project manager, programmer, finance person, or just someone who uses spreadsheets a lot, this can greatly increase your efficiency in Google Sheets.

 (If you are using SheetKeys with [Vimium](https://github.com/philc/vimium), disable Vimium on Google Sheets so its key mappings don't collide with SheetKeys.
 To do so, click on the Vimium icon in Chrome's toolbar, enter `https?://docs.google.com/spreadsheets/*` for the excluded sites Pattern, and click Save.)